 1.1 The mission statement shall be developed by the learning resources staff in consultation with the widest possible representation of the college community and shall be reviewed periodically.

 Commentary.
-Assignment of responsibility to the learning resources staff for the development of the statement and for its utilization and review is appropriate.
-To be meaningful and useful, the
+Assignment of responsibility to the learning resources staff for the development of the statement and for its utilization and re-